Ploughman's Lunch

 Excellent

-86 – The Boat Inn, Cromford (New owners, requires a new review).
+86 – The Boat Inn, Cromford Derbyshire (New owners, requires a new review).

 A classic Ploughman's lunch served at The Boat Inn, featuring a rustic presentation on a wooden table.
 The meal includes thick slices of cheddar cheese and ham, accompanied by fresh mixed salad greens, sliced tomatoes, cucumber, and red onion.
 A dollop of creamy coleslaw and a portion of pickled onions add traditional elements to the plate.
 The dish also includes a slice of crusty bread and a small dish of chutney, completing the hearty, quintessential British pub meal.
 The presentation is simple yet inviting, with natural lighting highlighting the freshness of the ingredients.